mideind/GreynirServer/README.md

 returns a compact Shared Packed Parse Forest (SPPF) of parse trees.
 If a parse fails, it identifies the token at which no parse was available.

 The Reynir scraper is typically run in a `cron` job every 30 minutes to extract articles automatically from the web, parse them and store the resulting trees in a PostgreSQL database for further processing.

 Scraper modules for new websites are plugged in by adding Python code to the `scrapers/` directory.
-Currently, the `scrapers/default.py` module supports four popular Icelandic news sites as well as the site of the Constitutional Council.
+Currently, the `scrapers/default.py` module supports popular Icelandic news sites as well as the site of the Constitutional Council.

 Processor modules can be plugged in to Reynir by adding Python code to the `processors/` directory.
 The demo in `processors/default.py` extracts person names and titles from parse trees for storage in a database table.

 ## File details

 * `main.py` : WSGi web server application and main module for command-line invocation
 * `settings.py` : Management of global settings and configuration data, obtained from `config/Reynir.conf`
 * `scraper.py` : Web scraper, collecting articles from a set of pre-selected websites (roots)
 * `scraperdb.py`: Wrapper for the scraper database via SQLAlchemy
 * `tokenizer.py` : Tokenizer, designed as a pipeline of Python generators